 - the tourist e-visa costs SAR 535 (USD 142) and is inclusive of full health insurance during your stay

 - the cost for the tourist visa on arrival is SAR 480 (USD 127)

 Rules to observe during Umrah

-Pilgrims are also required to leave the mosque following the expiry of their entry permits as well as to avoid bringing luggage into the site during entry for the rituals.
+Pilgrims are further obligated to vacate the mosque premises once their entry permits have expired, and they are advised not to bring any luggage onto the site during their entry for the rituals.

-For more details and information regarding Umrah, you can check out our Umrah 2023 article below:
+For comprehensive insights and detailed information regarding Umrah, we invite you to explore our comprehensive Umrah 2023 article.